-- 23 Juveniles served - 13 Released from Community Control (6 Successful, 4 Unsuccessful, 2 Transferred to other programming, 1 Detention Home sentence) - 1 Juvenile committed to the Ohio Department of Youth Services
+- 23 Juveniles served - 14 Released from Community Control(10 Successful, 2 Unsuccessful, 1 Transferred to other programming) - 1 Juvenile committed to the Ohio Department of Youth Services

 MENTAL HEALTH COURT

 The Mental Health Court docket under the direction of the Honorable Judge Frank J. Janik is not a separate Court, but is a specialized program that works within the framework of the existing Domestic Relations Court.
 It began in February, 2010 and serves juveniles charged in Juvenile Court who also have a mental health diagnosis which may have traditionally presented barriers to the youth's success.
 The goals of the program are to divert these youth into Court monitored treatment, to reduce recidivism among mentally ill delinquents, and to empower the participants to lead more clinically stable, safe and law-abiding lives in the community.
 In the short-term, the program can provide opportunities to youth who would not necessarily get treatment on their own.
 In the long-term, the program assists in preventing further involvement with the Court and increasing their responsibility to the community.